MathCancer/PhysiCell/README.md

   + Added more metadata to outputs
 + `Variables` and `Vector_Variables` in `Custom_Cell_Data` now have a new Boolean attribute `conserved_quantity` (defaulted to false).
 If this value is set to true, then the custom variable is divided evenly between daughter cells at division.
 + Custom cell data can now be designated as conserved by settings an attribute `conserved="true"` in the XMO configuration file.
++ Improved support for Apple M1 and M2 chips.
++ Refinements to PhysiBoSS.

 #### 1.10.2
 + Added `operator<<` for vectors of ints and vectors of strings.
 So that `std::cout << v << std::endl;` will work if `v` is `std::vector<int>` of `std::vector<std::string>`.
 It was truly annoying that these were missing, so sorry!